stathissideris/dali/doc/layout.md

 Layout functionality in dali allows the placement of elements without knowing their exact dimensions in advance.
-All layouts have been implemented as custom tags, that all use the `:dali/` prefix.
+All layouts have been implemented as custom tags, and they all use the `:dali/` prefix.

 In most cases, the layout tag will contain elements that will be tranformed accordingly to conform to the desired layout.
 This can mean